magomimmo/modern-cljs/doc/tutorial-04.md

 #object[HTMLInputElement [object HTMLInputElement]]
 ```

-Not so bad.
-CLJS syntax supports a syntactic sugar for the previous
+Not so bad, but CLJS syntax supports a syntactic sugar for the
-interoperable scenario: `(.function +args)`.
-The syntactic
+previous interoperable scenario: `(.function +args)`.
+This syntactic
 sugar form is considered more idiomatic by clojarians because it does
 not use the object as an implicit argument of the function.
 Let's try
 it: